INTO-CPS-Association/mono-camera-robot-tracking/README.md

 The extra converters for the HDMI Camera is required because a computer's HDMI-port only is an output and cannot take a HDMI-signal in from the camera.
 The HDMI signal needs, therefore, to be converted to an USB-signal which the PC can take as an input signal.

-*OBS!: Higher resolution means better tracking BUT slower performance*
+*OBS!: Higher resolution means better tracking BUT slower performance.
+Larger circles means better tracking as well*

 *OBS!: Multiple cameras can be connected to the program in case the track is too large.*